 Comfort zone provides grieving children with a voice, a place and a community in which to heal, grow and lead more fulfilling lives.

 Comfort Zone Camp is the nation's largest bereavement camp.
 Comfort Zone Camps are offered free of charge to children ages 7-17 who have experienced the death of a parent, sibling or primary caregiver.
-The camps are held year-round in Virginia, New Jersey, California, and Massachusetts.
+The camps are held year-round in Virginia, New Jersey, California, North Carolina and Massachusetts as well as partnership camps in several other states.

 Comfort Zone Camps create an environment where grieving children can have fun and break the isolation death often brings, while learning valuable coping skills for their daily lives.